jimmurtha/policies/src/main/md/02-policy_management_policy.md

    1. Version history of all Archway policies is done via GitHub.
    2. TODO: Backup storage of all policies is done with Box.
 6. The policies and information security policies are reviewed and audited annually, or after significant changes occur to Archway's organizational environment.
 Issues that come up as part of this process are reviewed by Archway management to assure all risks and potential gaps are mitigated and/or fully addressed.
 The process for reviewing polices is outlined below:
-  1. The Security Officer initiates the policy review by creating a Card in the Trello Compliance Review Activity (CRA) list within the Compliance board.
+  1. The Security Officer initiates the policy review by creating an Issue in the Trello Compliance Review Activity (CRA) Project.
   2. The Security Officer or the Privacy Officer is assigned to review the current Archway policies ([https://github.com/Archway-Health/policies](https://github.com/Archway-Health/policies)).
   3. If changes are made, the above process is used.
-All changes are documented in the Card.
+All changes are documented in the Issue.
   4. Once the review is completed, the Security Officer approves or rejects the request.
 If the request is rejected, it goes back for further review and documentation.
   5. If the review is approved, the Security Officer then marks the request as Done, adding any pertinent notes required.
-  6. Policy review is monitored on a quarterly basis using Trello Cards reporting to assess compliance with above policy.
+  6. Policy review is monitored on a quarterly basis using Trello list to assess compliance with above policy.
 7. Archway utilizes the HITRUST MyCSF framework to track compliance with the HITRUST CSF on an annual basis.
 Archway also tracks compliance with HIPAA and publishes results at [https://github.com/Archway-Health/hipaa](https://github.com/Archway-Health/hipaa).
 In order to track and measure adherence on an annual basis, Archway uses the following process to track HITRUST audits, both full and interim:
-  1. The Security Officer initiates the HITRUST audit activity by creating a Card in the Trello Compliance Review Activity (CRA) list within the Compliance board.
+  1. The Security Officer initiates the HITRUST audit activity by creating a Issue in the Trello Compliance Review Activity (CRA) list within the Compliance board.
   2. The Security Officer or the Privacy Officer is assigned to own and manage the HITRUST activity.
   3. Once the HITRUST activity is completed, the Security Officer approves or rejects the request.
   5. If the review is approved, the Security Officer then marks the request as Done, adding any pertinent notes required.